3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 ---
 ### Chapter 0 - Class declaration

-We are already familiar with c# class declaration.
+We are already familiar with C# class declaration:

     public class Converter{   }